 What kind of chocolate should I use?

-I use vegan dark chocolate chips.
+I use vegan dark/semi-sweet chocolate chips.
 Most high quality dark chocolate chips are vegan but check the ingredients to be sure.
 Here in Canada, try President’s Choice (my favourite and what I used in this recipe), Enjoy Life, or Kirkland Signature.

 In the US, you can use Enjoy Life, Kirkland, or check Whole Foods, or Trader Joe’s.
 (If using vegan chocolate is not necessary for you, any good quality dark chocolate chips will do.)

 If you like this recipe, you may also like these!